12Mosch/File-Content-Aggregator/docs/user-guide.md

   - Use **Exclude Folders** effectively (e.g., `node_modules`, build output folders, backup folders).
 - **UI Glitches / Freezes:** Try restarting the application.
 If the problem persists, report it.
 - **Export Fails:** Ensure you have write permissions for the location where you are trying to save the file.
 Check for error messages displayed by the application.
+- **Copy Fails / Seems Incomplete:** The total size of the formatted results might exceed your system's clipboard limit.
+Use the "Save Results As..." option instead for large result sets.

 ## Feedback and Support